MichaelSoegaard/Flight_delay/README.md

 ### Data analysis
 ***Are we more likely to experince delays at specific dates?***
 When we look at delays in relation to day of month, there isn't a very clear trend.
-But there's quite a difference between the highest and lowest.
+The 18th is the day with most delays, as 25% of it's flight get
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjEzNjc0NywtMTUzNzY1MzQ1NCwtMT
-A0NzMxNTk0OSwxNDc5MjgzMDQ0LC0xMDMzMzcwNzI1LC0xOTgz
-NDQ0MDY5LC0xOTg5NDI1MjE3LDIwODYzNDkxMDgsOTk2NjAyMD
-U0LDE4NjQ4ODY2MTUsLTkzMTAyOTExNSwtMjY1OTYxNDMzLDEy
-NDA4NTY5NSwtMTQ0OTE1ODUxMSwtMTQzMzUyNTc4MF19
+eyJoaXN0b3J5IjpbOTg4ODA4MjI2LC0xNTYxMzY3NDcsLTE1Mz
+c2NTM0NTQsLTEwNDczMTU5NDksMTQ3OTI4MzA0NCwtMTAzMzM3
+MDcyNSwtMTk4MzQ0NDA2OSwtMTk4OTQyNTIxNywyMDg2MzQ5MT
+A4LDk5NjYwMjA1NCwxODY0ODg2NjE1LC05MzEwMjkxMTUsLTI2
+NTk2MTQzMywxMjQwODU2OTUsLTE0NDkxNTg1MTEsLTE0MzM1Mj
+U3ODBdfQ==
 -->